Hot And Spicy Oregano foliage

 This variety is noted for its intense, spicy flavour and aroma; does well in sandy loam, good heat and drought tolerance; a spicy addition to the herb garden, and is also attractive in containers

-Hot And Spicy Oregano is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Hot And Spicy Oregano is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant round grayish green leaves which emerge chartreuse in spring are usually harvested from early to late summer.
 The leaves have a spicy taste.

 The leaves are most often used in the following ways: